Adolphee/SoftwareProject1/README.md

 # Software Project 1
-First software project assignment I did in my life.
+First software project assignment I did in my life (2015).
 Language: C++ This is the readme.txt file as I made it for the teacher back then.
+The Program probably doesn't work anymore because the database behind it has probably been cleaned by now.

 Beste,